pyOpenSci/software-peer-review/how-to/editor-in-chief-guide.md

 * Flag scope or overlap concerns.
 Raise questions by tagging editors in `#software-review` or, if needed, in `#private-editorial-team`.
 * Assign submissions to handling editors based on:
-  - subject matter fit
+  * subject matter fit
-  - editor availability
+  * editor availability

 > The EiC may assign a package to themselves if they have capacity and want to
 > lead the review.

 ### 2. Manage pre-submission inquiries

-* Respond to pre-submission inquiries and help assess scope or structure in the `#software-review` Slack channel.
+* Respond to pre-submission inquiries and assess package scope or structure.
-* Handle or delegate review referrals from the Journal of Open Source Software (JOSS) or other partners.
+* Handle or delegate review referrals from the [Journal of Open Source Software (JOSS)](joss) or other partners.

 ### 3. Monitor review progress